 The deposed president was elected for five years in 2007, becoming the country’s first democratically elected leader.

-He served for 15 months before the coup by a group of generals led by Mohamed Ould Abdel Aziz.
+He served only 15 months before the coup by a group of generals led by Mohamed Ould Abdel Aziz.

-Abdallahi had attempted to remove Abdel Aziz, a presidential guard chief, after becoming president.
+Abdalli had attempted to removed Aziz, a presidential guard chief, after becoming president.

 The US and France suspended aid to the west African nation after the coup and the EU has threatened sanctions against it.